Mountain Play Association: Sidney B. Cushing Memorial Amphitheater

 In 1916, Kent deeded the theater to the MPA.
-Twenty years later, MPA turned the theater over to the state park, which then surrounded it, and over the next ten years the Civilian Conservation Corps (CCC) worked to install the massive serpentine stones that now form the 4000-seat Sidney B. Cushing Memorial Amphitheater.
-The theater was listed on the National Register of Historic Places in 2015.
+Twenty years later, MPA turned the theater over to the Mount Tamalpais State Park, which then surrounded it.
+In the 1930s the Civilian Conservation Corps (CCC) worked to install the massive serpentine stones that now form the 4000-seat Sidney B. Cushing Memorial Amphitheater.

+In 1930, the Mount Tamalpais and Muir Woods Railway stopped running.
+It was the site of the KFRC Fantasy Fair and Magic Mountain Music Festival, a historic rock music festival in June 1967.

 Since 1977, when Marilyn Smith took over as executive director, the Mountain Play presented Broadway musicals on the mountain.
+In 2014, they presented South Pacific, from May 18 through June 15.
+Past productions have included Hairspray, Fiddler on the Roof, and Hair.

 In 1980, the Mountain Play introduced sign language interpretation at its May performances on Mt.
 Tamalpais.
 In the early 1980s, special accommodations were developed for patrons with wheelchairs, including the grading of a path to the theater and the construction of a shaded wheelchair platform.
 In 1993, the Mountain Play expanded its 10-year-old programs for the visually impaired to include professional describers who provide simultaneous audio description.
 Equipment was upgraded in 1997, which enables users to sit anywhere in the theater rather than in a specially designated area.

 A "Day on the Mountain" outreach program was introduced in 1993 to introduce low-income/at-risk children both to musical theater and to Mt.
 Tamalpais.
 Working with Bay Area social service agencies, the Mountain Play provides tickets and transportation to the show, pre-performance workshops and guided nature hikes on the mountain.
 Since 1995, the Mountain Play has also presented an annual performance at the Redwoods retirement center in Mill Valley for an audience of elderly patrons who can no longer make it up to the mountain.